Cosmic neutrinos from temporarily gamma-suppressed blazars: -suppression in other blazars

+This is a scenario that can work as already discussed by \citet{Halzen2020}, but to prove this in detail for PKS\,1502+106, detailed theoretical modeling of the multiwavelength data is necessary, which is beyond the scope of this paper.

-\section{$\gamma$ suppression in other blazars}
+\section{$\gamma$-suppression in other blazars}

-{\bf TXS\,0506+056.} IceCube recorded a $290$\,TeV muon neutrino in temporal and directional coincidence with a 6-months long flare of TXS\,0506+056.
-We show the blazar's $\gamma$ flux measured by Fermi-LAT and MAGIC in the middle panel of Fig. \ref{fig:fourpiece}.
-We see that the Fermi-LAT flux from TXS\,0506+056 drops by about 30\% from the week prior to the neutrino, and starts rising again within 2 weeks after the neutrino.
-The picture is also instructive when looking at the MAGIC flux (E$>90$~GeV).
-This flux was only measured in the aftermath of the neutrino detection.
-We see that the MAGIC flux is very low (undetectable) at the time of the neutrino, but then rapidly increases by at least a factor of 10 within 2 weeks \cite{ICTXS2018a}.
-Interestingly, a similar rapid rise was also detected by the MASTER optical telescope in the aftermath of the neutrino detection from the blazar \cite{Lipunov2020}.
+{\bf TXS\,0506+056.} IceCube recorded a $290$\,TeV muon neutrino in temporal and directional coincidence with a $\gamma$-flare of TXS\,0506+056, the correlation being statistically significant at $3\sigma$ level \citep{ICTXS2018a}.
+We show the blazar's $\gamma$-flux measured by Fermi-LAT and the Major Atmospheric Gamma Imaging Cherenkov (MAGIC) Telescopes in the middle panel of Fig. \ref{fig:fourpiece}.
+The Fermi-LAT flux from TXS\,0506+056 drops by about 30\% from the week prior to the neutrino, and starts rising again within 2 weeks after the neutrino, in the middle of a large $\gamma$-ray flare.
+The MAGIC flux is undetectable at the time of the neutrino emission, but then rapidly increases by at least a factor of 10 within 2 weeks \citep{ICTXS2018a}.
+Interestingly, a similar rise, although on the time-scale of hours was also detected by the MASTER optical telescope in the aftermath of the neutrino detection from the blazar \citep{Lipunov2020}.
+We note MAGIC observed TXS 0506+056 for 2 hours on 24 September 2017 (MJD 58020) under non-optimal weather conditions \citep{ICTXS2018a}. \citet{Ansoldi2018} interpreted the $\gamma$-ray variability between MJD $58024$ and MJD $58030$ with a one-zone lepto-hadronic model, based on interactions of electrons and protons co-accelerated in a structured jet.

-{\bf PKS\,B1424-418.} A temporal and directional coincidence was found between the outburst of blazar PKS\,B1424-418 and a PeV-energy neutrino event (HESE 35, dubbed as "Big Bird") \cite{Kadler2016}.
-In the first panel of Fig. \ref{fig:fourpiece} we show the gamma-ray light curve of PKS\,B1424-418 around the time of the neutrino detection \cite{Kadler2016}.
-We see that, while there is a longer outburst, at the actual time of the neutrino there is a sudden suppression in the $\gamma$ flux of the blazar, which then quickly rises again afterwards.
-Therefore, we find that the neutrino detection coincided with a local $\gamma$ minimum.
+{\bf PKS\,B1424-418.} A temporal and directional coincidence was found between the outburst of blazar PKS\,B1424-418 and a PeV-energy neutrino event (HESE 35, dubbed as "Big Bird") \citep{Kadler2016}.
+In the first panel of Fig. \ref{fig:fourpiece} we show the $\gamma$-ray light curve of PKS\,B1424-418 around the time of the neutrino detection \citep{Kadler2016}.
+While there is a longer outburst, at the actual time of the neutrino there is a sudden suppression in the $\gamma$-flux, which then quickly rises again afterwards.
+Therefore, we find that the neutrino detection coincided with a local $\gamma$ minimum. \citet{Kadler2016} determined 5\% for a chance coincidence.
+Our scenario suggests the neutrino should come in a $\gamma$-ray dip, which significantly lowers the probability of the chance coincidence.